This chapter describes virtual device contexts (VDCs) supported on the Cisco NX-OS devices.

 VDCs also virtualize the control plane, which includes all those software functions that are processed by the CPU on the active supervisor module.
 The control plane supports the software processes for the services on the physical device, such as the routing information base (RIB) and the routing protocols.

-When you create a VDC, the Cisco NX-OS software takes several of the control plane processes and replicates them for the VDC.
-This replication of processes allows VDC administrators working in Ethernet VDCs to use virtual routing and forwarding (VRF) instance names and VLAN IDs independent of those used in other VDCs.
+When you create a VDC, the NX-OS software takes several of the control plane processes and replicates them for the VDC.
+This replication of processes allows VDC administrators to use virtual routing and forwarding instance (VRF) names and VLAN IDs independent of those used in other VDCs.
 Each VDC administrator essentially interacts with a separate set of processes, VRFs, and VLANs.

 The Cisco NX-OS software provides the base upon which VDCs are supported.